 Bison meat cooks differently than beef.
 Bison has a very minimal fat content and should be cooked over lower heat than beef.
 But remember, if cooking a burger, a ground bison burger will cook more quickly than a ground beef burger.

-If you want to swap bison meat into a recipe which calls for beef, you may need to experiment with cooking temperatures so as not to end up with overdone meat.
-In general, bison meat cooks faster than beef, because there is little fat in the bison meat to act as an insulator.
+If you want to swap bison meat into a recipe that calls for beef, you may need to experiment with cooking temperatures to avoid overdone meat.
+In general, bison meat cooks faster than beef because there is little fat in the bison meat to act as an insulator.
 As a result, lower temperatures are needed, sometimes by about 50 degrees Fahrenheit.